-Inspection ports are not required for chamber systems; however they may be installed to monitor the sediment and debris level within the system.
+Inspection ports are not required for chamber systems; however, they may be installed to monitor the sediment and debris level within the system.
 Using the project plans, identify which chambers should be fitted with inspection ports.

-For the HS180 chamber, a 4" (100 mm) vent/inspection port may be placed in the valley between the corrugations.
-The HS75 chamber is equipped with a circular cut out point in the center of the chamber to accommodate a 4" (100 mm) diameter inspection port.
+The HS31 and HS75 chambers are equipped with a circular cut out point in the center of the chamber to accommodate a 4" (100 mm) diameter PVC inspection port.

 Using a hole saw, cut out the opening at the appropriate location.
-A tap tee connection can be used to connect Schedule 40 or SDR 35 PVC pipe and fittings to build the inspection port as shown in Figure 18.
+A Fernco's QuikSeal, Inserta Tee or approved engineering equivalent connection can be used to connect Schedule 40 or SDR 35 PVC pipe and fittings to build the inspection port as shown in Figure 18.